 We return to client work while working on new SaaS projects.
 Janez joins.

-A very painful transition to SaaS company and launching our second SaaS, Easy Blog Networks
+A very painful transition to SaaS company and launching our second SaaS, Easy Blog Networks.
+Amon starts helping out while still in high school.

 On a good path to success but still paying for old sins.